 Now, I did not come to this decision lightly.
 Up until this point I had gown to have a healthy respect and admiration for my flat tailed opponents.
 So, on the day our mail order traps arrived, I somewhat reluctantly set out to try and learn how to use them.
 I got advice from someone with experience on how and where to set the traps for maximum effect.
 The next day when I wandered out to check the two traps that I had set, I was accompanied as usual by our two dogs.
 There were no beavers in either trap and as I turned to leave I suddenly heard a yelp.
 One of our dogs had stuck it’s head in a trap and was quickly suffocating.
 These traps are not easy to open in a hurry and despite my frantic efforts, I barely got it open before the dog was unconscious.
 After this stressful and embarrassing episode I almost gave up on the whole idea completely.

-Not only was I (a professed lover of all things Canadian) actually trying to kill one of Canada’s national animals but - I had almost “taken out” the family pet in the process.
+Not only was I (a professed lover of this land) actually trying to kill one of Canada’s national animals but - I had almost “taken out” the family pet in the process.
 After some fine tuning and more experience however, I finally figured it out and have been successful at reducing the beaver population to a manageable level since.
 In the end I have found the experience of learning a skill that early Canadians once used, very interesting, challenging and eye opening.
 It has given me a perspective on our past and present that I feel richer having known.

 Next week I will conclude my experiences with Castor Canadensis by talking about perhaps my favourite time of year on the pond - winter.